amorim-dev/amorim-dev/README.md

 - Docker
 - Git - GitHub

-:triangular_flag_on_post: I am looking for challenging work where I can aggregate value and develop my skills.
+:triangular_flag_on_post: I am looking for a challenging job where I can aggregate value and develop my skills.

 ---

 I will dedicate this space to share course and event projects that I am doing, as well as to get ready projects, refactor what is possible, give a little touch of mine, and also share my own projects.
 I hope you like that and can learn and share some experiences.

-🤓 I am a lifelong learner who loves to get out of my comfort zone and do my best. 📚
+🤓 I am a lifelong learner who loves to get out of my comfort zone and do my best. 📚 :coffee:

 ### Reach me :female_detective::